2AA4-W23/a1-liujeffery/logbook.md

 01/14/23: Finishing up step 1.

 01/26/23: I waiting way too long to keep on working on this assignment oops.
 Working on delivering MVP.

+01/27/23: Finishing up MVP and moving on to step 3.

+01/28/23: Some misinterpretation of what the MVP expected meant a much longer time finishing it up.
+Now trying to blaze through steps ASAP.